jimmy-ly00/Ransomware-PoC/README.md

 ```

 # Additional Features
-* RSA asymmetric encryption of the AES key
+* RSA asymmetric encryption of the AES keyif s
 * Autodetects Windows, Linux or MacOS
 * Fixed handling of renaming files with a ransomware extension

-# TODO
-* Add path and extensions as arguments

 # Credit
 Credit goes to deadPix3l (https://github.com/deadPix3l/CryptSky) and contributers.